spheredev/neosphere/INSTALL.md

 Once you have Allegro and other necessary dependencies installed, simply switch to the directory where you checked out minisphere and run `make` on the command-line.
 This will build minisphere and all GDK tools in `bin/`.
-To install the GDK on your system, follow this up with `sudo make install`.
+To install minisphere on your system, follow this up with `sudo make install`.

 Mac OS X
 --------